 Going off to college — especially if you’ll be living away from home — is a big change.
 But you still need to manage your diabetes to stay healthy on top of adjusting to other aspects of college life.
 These eight tips will help.

 - Have a one-page medical summary on you at all times on paper, on a bracelet or on the emergency button on your cell phone.
+Download an Emergency Card that will fit int your wallet.

 - Check in with your college’s Center for Students with Disabilities.
 Educational institutions are required to provide reasonable accommodations for students with diabetes according to the Rehabilitation Act and the Americans with Disabilities Act.
 For example, if you have a significant hypoglycemia reaction before or during a scheduled testing time, an accommodation should be made.